tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 #### Ranged Attacks

-Any ranged attack (weapon, spell, power, ability, or whatever) draws opportunity attacks from enemies engaged with you that you don't target with the attack.
+Any ranged attack (weapon, spell, power, ability, or whatever) draws opportunity attacks from enemies engaged with you.

 ---